aregtech/areg-sdk/README.md

 2. [AREG framework (or engine)](./framework/areg/) is a library (shared or static) linked in every application.
 3. [Code generator tool](./tools/) to create client and server base objects from a service prototype document.

 The framework contains a dynamic and configurable logging service.
-More tools and features are planned in next releases.
+More tools and features are planned for future releases.

 ---

 ## Software build[![](./docs/img/pin.svg)](#software-build)

 An example to get source codes and compile under **Linux**.
 You'd need at least C++17 `g++` (default) compiler.
-Open _Terminal_ console in your `projects` folder and make following steps:
+Open _Terminal_ console in your `projects` folder and take the following steps:
 ```shell
 # Step 1: Get sources from GitHub
 $ git clone https://github.com/aregtech/areg-sdk.git